pyxtal.descriptor module

 Parameters:

-• xyzs – 3D xyz coordinates
+• xyzs – numpy array of 3D Cartesian coordinates